aidankeighron/educational-website/_posts/2025-04-09-Syllabus-To-CSV.md

 ```
 {: file="index.html" }

 This is telling the browser what you want the popup to look like.
-In the `head` tag you are specifying the metadata
+In the `head` tag you are specifying the metadata.

-- What character set use
+- What character set to use.
-- How big the popup should be (default width)
+- How big the popup should be (default width).
-- What the title of the popup should be (this is more useful with websites but still important to set)
+- What the title of the popup should be (this is more useful with websites but still important to set).

 Next in the `body` tag we are defining the content of the extension.
 For now we are just adding some text.